mihir-sys/copilot-pnrOD/README.md

 # copilot-pnrOD

-Please use the following prompt to generate the code blocks.
+Please use the following prompt to generate the code blocks and refer main.py for the final code.

 #Prompt -1
 Generate Python code that imports the necessary modules and functions for a PySpark application.